hcomet/CheapoDC/README.md

 * Network Information
   * Wifi Mode: STA = Station Mode, AP = Access Point Mode.
   * Hostname: Current active hostname.
 If updated a reboot is required to see the new hostname.
+  **Note:** Changing the hostname will also change the SSID for the device when in Access Point Mode.
   * IP Address.
 * Configure WiFi
   * Name: Allows you to pick an access point for editing the password.
 Or, select `Add WiFi` to add an access point.